jbasalone/jbasalone.github.io/_posts/2017-05-28-Type-Walker.md

 I had several opportunities at my door at this time.
 A big opportunity was internal and two were external.
 But regardless, the listed out response above tasted like battery acid and made my decision for me.

-Whether I had a job or not, was I going to tolerate this?
+Whether I had a job lined up or not, was I going to tolerate this?
 I was already not providing impact and loosing passion and further more, I deserved better.
 So I quit.

 Don't Be An Asshole, Be Amazing
 ===